Mirwais Sadiq

-Mirwais Sadiq (1973 – March 21, 2004) was the Civil Aviation Minister of Afghanistan and the son of the Ismail Khan, who was then the governor of Herat Province.
+Mirwais Sadiq (1973 – March 21, 2004) was the Civil Aviation Minister of Afghanistan and the son of Ismail Khan, who at the time was serving as the governor of Herat Province.

-He died during an exchange of fire in the city of Herat between supporters of Zahir Nayebzada, a commander for the central government, and Ismail Khan.
-Nayebzada claimed responsibility for the assassination, but insisted that Sadiq had only been killed in self-defense.
-President Hamid Karzai later said Sadiq's death was caused by a "small accident."

-At least 100 people were said to have been killed in fighting immediately following after Sadiq’s death.
+Sadiq died in the city of Herat during a shootout between the forces of Zahir Nayebzada, a senior military commander in the Afghan Interim Administration, and Ismail Khan.
+Nayebzada claimed responsibility for the death, but insisted that Sadiq was killed in self-defense.
+Others accused Sadiq of "leading an attack on government forces when he was killed."
+Between 50 and 100 people were said to have died in the fighting.
+Nayebzada had escaped to Badghis Province.